logzio/logz-docs/_source/user-guide/alerts/create-alert.md

 ### Create an alert from Kibana Discover

-The easiest option is to first test out the filters and query directly in **Kibana Discover**, then click the button **Create alert** to copy over the filters, query, and selected accounts.
+Your easiest option is to first test out filters and a search query directly in **Kibana Discover** or reuse a saved search.
+When the search captures the right logs, click the button **Create alert** to copy over the search criteria and begin configuring an alert.

   <video autoplay loop>
   <source src="https://dytvr9ot2sszz.cloudfront.net/logz-docs/alerts/create-alert.mp4" type="video/mp4" />
   </video>

-  The alert form will automatically be filled in with the search query, filters, and selected accounts.
+  The alert form will automatically inherit the search query, filters, and selected accounts.

 ### Create an alert from an Insight